eslint/eslint/docs/src/rules/require-unicode-regexp.md

 ## When Not To Use It

 If you don't want to notify regular expressions with no `u` flag, then it's safe to disable this rule.

-## Version

-This rule was introduced in ESLint 5.3.0.